max-pfeiffer/uvicorn-poetry/README.md

 **GitHub Repository:** [https://github.com/max-pfeiffer/uvicorn-poetry](https://github.com/max-pfeiffer/uvicorn-poetry)

 ## Docker Image Features
-1. Supported architectures:
+1. Supported CPU architectures:
-   1. Python v3.9, Debian or Debian-slim
+   1. linux/amd64
+   2. linux/arm64/v8
-   2. Python v3.10, Debian or Debian-slim
+2. Python versions:
+    1. 3.10
+    2. 3.11
+    3. 3.12
-2. Poetry is available as Python package dependency management tool
+3. Poetry v1.7.1 is available as Python package dependency management tool
-3. A virtual environment for the application and application server
+4. A virtual environment for the application and application server
-4. The application is run with [Uvicorn](https://www.uvicorn.org) as application server
+5. The application is run with [Uvicorn](https://www.uvicorn.org) as application server

 ## Usage
 You can use the [uvicorn-poetry-fastapi-project-template](https://github.com/max-pfeiffer/uvicorn-poetry-fastapi-project-template) for your convenience.